 TDi has begun its ‘teal journey’ and we have a long way to go, but I now not only believe it is possible but it is the future.
 We’ll be left behind without this type of thinking and practice.

-Anna, Principal – Anna leads TDi’s business in the Pacific, approaching everything she does with curiosity, generosity and professionalism which means she takes our partners to thoughtful, impactful, long-lasting solutions.
+Anna, Deputy CEO – Anna leads TDi’s business in the Pacific, approaching everything she does with curiosity, generosity and professionalism which means she takes our partners to thoughtful, impactful, long-lasting solutions.

 Ripples from the Zambezi was recommended to Annie and I by an Australian farmer, living and working in Vanuatu.
 We were sitting under the shade of his verandah trying to translate our work into his context, when he interjected and asked if we’d read Ernesto Sirolli’s book.
 Turns out we shared a lot more in common than we’d thought.
 Since that time, I’ve recommended this book to everyone who is curious about good development and unintended consequences in social change.